c3rb3ru5d3d53c/binlex/README.md

   -v  --version         display version
 Author: @c3rb3ru5d3d53c
 ```

+Binlex is designed to do one thing and one thing only, extract genetic traits from executable code in files.

+This means it is up to you "the researcher" / "the data scientist" to determine which traits are good and which traits are bad.

+To accomplish this, you need to use your own [fitness function](https://en.wikipedia.org/wiki/Fitness_function).

+I encourage you to read about [genetic programming](https://en.wikipedia.org/wiki/Genetic_programming) to gain a better understanding of this in practice.

+Perhaps watching [this](https://www.youtube.com/watch?v=qiKW1qX97qA) introductory video will help your understanding.

+Again, **it's up to you to implement your own algorithms for detection based on the genetic traits you extract**.

 # Trait Format
 Traits will contain binary code represented in hexadecimal form and will use `??` as wild cards for memory operands or other operands subject to change.